Vadim Nemkov: Bellator MMA

-Bellator Light Heavyweight World Champion (2020-present)
+Bellator Light Heavyweight World Champion

 After racking up four straight wins in Bellator, three of which against former Bellator titleholders, Nemkov was signed to challenge Ryan Bader at Bellator 242 on May 9, 2020, for the Bellator Light Heavyweight World Championship.
 However, it was later announced that Bellator 242 and Nemkov's bout against Bader was being postponed due to the COVID-19 pandemic.
 The bout with Bader was rescheduled and took place on August 21 at Bellator 244.
 Nemkov won the bout via second-round technical knockout to capture the Bellator Light Heavyweight title.

 On February 9, 2021, it was announced that Nemkov would be defending the Bellator Light Heavyweight title in the Bellator Light Heavyweight World Grand Prix Tournament.
 It was announced that Nemkov would make his first title defense against Phil Davis, a rematch of their November 2018 bout, which saw Nemkov win via split decision.
 The bout took place at Bellator 257 on April 16, 2021.
 Nemkov won the bout via unanimous decision, with Nemkov controlling the first three rounds on the feet.

 In the semi-finals of the Grand Prix, Nemkov was scheduled to face Anthony Johnson on October 16, 2021, at Bellator 268.
 On September 18, it was announced that Johnson was pulled from the Grand Prix due to an undisclosed illness and he was replaced by Julius Anglickas.
 Nemkov dominated the fight with wrestling and ground and pound, eventually winning via submission in round four.

 In the finals of the Bellator Light Heavyweight World Grand Prix Tournament, Nemkov took on Corey Anderson for the 205-pound title as well as the $1 million prize on April 15, 2022, at Bellator 277.
 The fight ended in a no contest after an accidental clash of heads resulted in a cut on Nemkov's left brow that rendered him unable to continue.

 The rematch of the finals took place on November 18, 2022, at Bellator 288.
 Nemkov was able to stop all the takedowns of Anderson, going 16 for 16, and picked Anderson apart from distance on the way to defending his belt and winning the $1 million prize for winning the Grand Prix via unanimous decision.

 Nemkov was scheduled to defend his title against Yoel Romero on February 4, 2023, at Bellator 290.
 However, Nemkov was forced to withdraw due to undisclosed reason and the bout was scrapped.

 In January 2023, Bellator announced that it had signed a multi-year, multi-fight contract with Nemkov.

+The fight with Yoel Romero was rebooked and eventually took place on June 16, 2023, at Bellator 297.
+Nemkov won the fight via unanimous decision.